biotope/biotope-element/docs/styling.md

 > __📝 Note:__ The parameter you pass to the host mixin has to match the `componentName` you set in the component, otherwise IE11 will not have any styles set.

-This mixin is just an example however - you can chose to use it, ignore it, modify it or port it to another language very easily.
+This mixin is just an example however - you can choose to use it, ignore it, modify it or port it to another language very easily.
 The mixin will produce the following code:

 ```css